A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators

 The ${\hat Z}$ operator is very useful to detect the Mott transition in the one-dimensional Hubbard model~\cite{capello2005,motta2020}.
 However, quite remarkably, little attention has been given to the phase (or sign, for centrosymmetric lattices) of $z$.
 In fact, two classes of interacting centrosymmetric insulators may be distinguished by having either $z=1$ or $-1$~\cite{restanotes}.
-While in the one-dimensional non-interacting case the topological properties of the Berry phase have been already discussed~\cite{king1993,kudin2007} in relation to the surface charge theorem, the phase of $z$ in interacting systems has not been investigated.
+While in the one-dimensional non-interacting case the topological properties of the Berry phase have been already discussed in relation to the surface charge theorem~\cite{king1993,kudin2007}, the phase of $z$ in interacting systems has not been investigated.
 In addition, since then, no attempts to extend the analysis to two-dimensional systems have been pursued.

-In this Letter, we perform an important step forward in this direction.
-First of all, we recast the connection between the Berry phase and the quantity $z$ for non-interacting one-dimensional lattice models.
-Then, we propose a generalization of the ${\hat Z}$ operator in two dimensions, demonstrating that the phase of its ground state expectation value can be expressed in terms of the Chern number of occupied states, allowing for the identification of the topological phases.
+In this Letter, we perform an important step forward in this direction, defining a marker, which is inspired by Eq.~\eqref{eq:z1}; then, its phase can be expressed in terms of the Chern number, allowing us to discriminate between ${\mathbb Z}_2$-even and ${\mathbb Z}_2$-odd insulators.
 Specific examples of non-interacting lattice systems with time-reversal symmetry, like the BHZ~\cite{bernevig2006} or the Kane-Mele (KM)~\cite{kane2005} models are provided.
-Our results open the avenue to perform ground-state calculations in interacting lattice systems and obtain a clearcut way to distinguish trivial and topological states of matter.
+In addition, calculations on the interacting BHZ model (where the on-site Hubbard-$U$ is included) are also reported for a $3 \times 3$ cluster (with $18$ electrons).
+The present work will allow one to perform ground-state calculations in interacting systems and obtain a clearcut way to distinguish trivial and topological states.